uberyb/yamit/README.md

 ## Post-import

 After the import you will receive a `log.csv` in the yamit directory which will inform you of runtime and any encountered errors.
 Just verify this against the numbers you see imported.
-If you need to undo everything, you can always run `python yamit.py -d -x`.
+If you need to undo everything, you can always run `python yamit.py -d`.

 ## Issues